asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 to "do agile the same way."
-Too often scrum masters (or their equivalent) become management proxies making sure teams are doing as they are told instead of being the servant leaders helping teams improve themselves. **When those closest to the work cannot improve upon their processes, practices, working conditions the team will decline.** Additionally, this becomes a significant morale problem when teams can no longer improve their work.
+Too often scrum masters (or their equivalent) become management proxies making sure teams are doing as they are told instead of being the servant leaders helping teams improve themselves. **When those closest to the work cannot improve upon their processes, practices, or working conditions the team will decline.** Additionally, this becomes a significant morale problem when teams can no longer improve their work.

 ### Optimizing for Shared Code

 Another big mistake I've witnessed is the need to have "shared code" across teams.
-On the surface this makes a lot of sense. __"Don't make teams recreate the wheel."__ It seems like a real organizational optimization to have all teams share logging code, management of release tooling and scripts, data access libraries and technologies, etc. We are taught as developers that duplication is the root of all evil so cross-team duplication must also be a problem.
+On the surface this makes a lot of sense. _"Don't make teams recreate the wheel."_ It seems like a real organizational optimization to have all teams share logging code, management of release tooling and scripts, data access libraries and technologies, etc. We are taught as developers that duplication is the root of all evil so cross-team duplication must also be a problem.

-A lot of this focus is about "being able to move developers" between teams.
+A lot of this focus is about "being able to move developers between teams."
-That is another patently false idea in the industry.
+Moving developers between teams for scheduling reasons is short-sighted and ends up causing more problems for the organization in the long run.
 Moving people between teams is a topic for another day.
 For further reading, read what [Kent Beck](https://twitter.com/KentBeck) wrote about team continuity in his book, _Extreme Programming Explained_.
 There he describes moving people constantly into and out of teams is a false optimization, for a lot of the